Wordy Wednesday 653: Mini Touchword 6

 KEVIN’S PUZZLES AT HOME

-(This illustration by Tintinabar is not part of the puzzle.
+(This illustration by Infernal, previously known as Tintinabar, is not part of any puzzle.
 Any resemblance between this Kevin and the one who runs www.kevinspuzzles.com is purely coincidental.)

 Submit your answer to glmathgrant[at]gmail[dot]com for 50 points, and stay tuned next week for Episode 1's hint and Episode 2's puzzle.
 Good luck!